andresrgz/bs-canvas/README.md

 BuckleScript bindings for [node-canvas](https://github.com/Automattic/node-canvas).

+Currently, only bindings for the latest 1.x version are available.

 :warning: _Not all bindings have been tested.
 If you find a problem please file an issue.
 PRs are also welcome!_ :warning:

 # :memo: To Do
+- Add bindings for node-canvas 2.0.0.
 - Add bindings for all possible forms of `toBuffer` function.
 - Add binding for async `toDataURL`.
 - Add data modes to the `Image` module.